Gallery

 These images are just as fragile and ephemeral as specific life-forms may be when faced with abrupt ecosystem change.

-The work has been part of the exhibition “Redesigning Paradise” (January 20, 2023 – March 26, 2023) at the Whyte Museum of the Canadian Rockies, Banff, Alberta that also included Mary Anne Barkhouse, Sarah Fuller, and Penelope Stewart.
+The work was part of the exhibition “Redesigning Paradise” (January 20, 2023 – March 26, 2023) at the Whyte Museum of the Canadian Rockies, Banff, Alberta that also included Mary Anne Barkhouse, Sarah Fuller, and Penelope Stewart.

 EXHIBITION STATEMENT: